HappyPillUSA/textGame/README.md

-# A simple version of an old fashioned text base game, inspired in my natal country
+# A simple version of an old fashioned text base game, inspired in my native country